gcpeixoto/gcpeixoto.github.io/_includes/components/intro.md

 > *"Let my teaching drop as the rain, my speech distill as the dew, as the droplets on the fresh grass and as the showers on the herb."* (The Song of Moses), The Holy Bible, Deuteronomy 32:2, apud: "Drop Jet in Crossflow: ALE/Finite Element Simulations and Interfacial Effects.
 GPO's thesis.

 > *"God has hidden all the treasures of wisdom and knowledge in Christ.
 I say this so that no one will mislead you with arguments that merely sound good."* (Letter to Colossians 2:2-4)

+> *"In the beginning was the [Λόγος], and the [Λόγος] was with God, and the [Λόγος] was God."* (Book of John 1:1)

+>*"I have observed something else under the sun.
+The fastest runner doesn’t always win the race, and the strongest warrior doesn’t always win the battle.
+The wise sometimes go hungry, and the skillful are not necessarily wealthy.
+And those who are educated don’t always lead successful lives.
+It is all decided by chance, by being in the right place at the right time."* (Ecclesiastes 9:11; NLT)